 - Between: if you need to add preparation time between each booking, you can increase this field to add time between each of your consecutive bookings.

 - After: if you need bookings to stop sometime before your facility closes, you can increase this time field.

-Everything that has been set to this point have to do with the timing, now we can setup how the events fill into your business hours.
+Everything that has been set to this point has to do with the timing, now we can set up how the events fill into your business hours.

 Keep in mind you may need multiple sub-schedules to fill up your week.
 For example a Monday- Friday sub-schedule and a Saturday-Sunday sub-schedule.
 It's also good to note what kind of schedule you are creating, a One Time Use, Weekly Business Hours, or a Few Day's a Week type.